Path-Check/paper-cred/README.md

 Disadvantages are:
 1. Traceability of the QR Codes is possible by colluding verifiers
     1. Solutions include generating multiple salted QR Codes to be given away as opposed to one code that is read everywhere
-1. Chance of losing the QR, losing the data
+1. Chance of losing the data if the QR is lost
     1. The issuer might have a copy of the event record, but it is not a requirement
     1. Apps and pictures of the card can serve as a backup
-1. No Real Time Revocation of cards/credentials
+1. No realtime revocation of cards/credentials
-    1. Issuer removes the public key from the domain, invalidating all certificates
+    1. Issuer removes the public key from the domain, invalidating all credentials
     1. The verifier app needs to wait for the next issuer list (or revocation list) update
 1. The information in the QR itself is not encrypted by design
     1. Payload specifications can include password-protected fields
 1. Fields are case insensitive by design
-    1. Payloads are encoraged to encode each field in Base32 to support case sensitivity
+    1. Payloads are encoraged to encode each field in Base32 if case sensitivity is required

 # Signing and Hashing